cloudflare/r2-data-catalog-examples/pyspark-notebook/README.md

 **Step 3: Install dependencies**

-These are the dependencies you'll use in the Notebook.
+These are the dependencies you'll use in the notebook.

 ```shell
 pip install pyspark==3.5.1